etler/node-simple-library-template/README.md

 # Node Simple Library Template

-A template for making node libraries with simple build requirements.
+A template for making node libraries with simple build requirements using vanilla `tsc`.

 ## Features